 The holidays are here again, which means there will be lots of gatherings and holiday meals with family and friends.
 Holiday get-togethers can be fun and a bit gluttonous, but they can also be especially stressful for those who have eating disorders.

-“Eating disorders during the holidays can be very difficult, since the holidays have an abundance of food, overstimulation and lots of people,” said Yazhini Srivathsal, MD, a psychiatrist at Banner Health.
+“Struggling with an eating disorder during the holidays can be very difficult, since the holidays have an abundance of food, overstimulation and lots of people,” said Yazhini Srivathsal, MD, a psychiatrist at Banner Health.
 “Many people, especially those with an eating disorder, may end up feeling worse about themselves.”

 If you’re currently living with or have a history of an eating disorder, know that you aren’t alone.
 Nearly 30 million Americans will struggle in their lifetime with an eating disorder, like anorexia, bulimia or binge eating.